MatthiasValvekens/pyHanko/README.md

     - If `cryptography` is installed, pyHanko can also produce and validate RSASSA-PSS signatures (with arbitrary parameters).
     - PKCS11 support
+        - Available both from the library and through the CLI
         - Extra convenience wrapper for Belgian eID cards
  - Signature validation
     - Cryptographic integrity check